NannyML/nannyml/docs/how_it_works/data_reconstruction.rst

 that the learned structure no longer accurately approximates the current data structure.
 This indicates data drift.

-Applying PCA as part of the Data Reconstruction with PCA means we lose some information about our dataset.
+When applying PCA we lose some information about our dataset.
-This means that the reconstructed data will be slightly different compared to the original and reconstruction error reflects that.
-However, the change in reconstruction error values over time has valuable insight.
+This means that the reconstructed data will always be slightly different compared to the original and reconstruction error reflects that.
+Because of this the valuable insight doesn't come from the value of the reconstruction error but from the change in reconstruction error values over time.
-It tells if there is data drift.
+The change tells if there is data drift.
 This is because, when there is data drift, the principal components the PCA method has learnt become suboptimal.
 This will result in worse reconstruction of the new data and therefore different reconstruction error.

 Because of the noise present in real world datasets, there will always be some variability in the reconstruction error results.
-We use this variablity as an acceptable baseline.
-Any reconstruction error values outside of that baseline represent a significant change in reconstruction error.
+Hence not every change in reconstruction error values means that we have data drift.
+The variability of reconstruction error values on a known good dataset is used to determine an acceptable variance on the reconstruction error values.
+Any reconstruction error values outside of that variance represent a significant change in reconstruction error.
 NannyMl computes the mean and standard deviation of the reconstruction error with PCA on the reference dataset based on the different results for each :term:`Data Chunk`.
 This establishes a range of expected values of reconstruction error.
 A threshold for significant change